kelseyyoung/FRLGIronmonMap/README.md

 - See the README in the [IronmonMapUtils repo](https://github.com/kelseyyoung/IronmonMapUtils) for more info

-3. Enable Git LFS git lfs install
+3. Enable Git LFS with `git lfs install`

 - This is for the .xcf files which is the source for the maps